Dedication: To my mother beloved who, I am sure, holds my hands eternally.

 When he was thrown out of the train at Martizburg station in South Africa by the British officer, any common man in his position would have dusted his back and gone home, to look after his own business.
 He, on the contrary, took the opportunity to prepare for a long-term war against oppression.
-He could master-mind the moral war against the British with only peace and non-violence as tools, apart from a strong belief in selfless service, which truly has resulted in saving the lives of millions of our countrymen in the struggle for independence.
-For the poor destitution is the strength, for the oppressed the struggle and the survival instinct are the strengths, and for our countrymen peace and non-violence were the tools against which the mighty British Empire had to bow down often.
+He could master-mind the moral war against the British with only peace and non-violence as tools, apart from a strong belief in selfless service, which truly has resulted in saving the lives of millions in the struggle for independence in India.
+For the poor destitution is the strength, for the oppressed the struggle and the survival instinct are the strengths, and they are more vital than armaments.

-The contribution he has made in creating unity in diversity in our society, and taking the struggle for independence to the masses, is out of his exemplary quality as a leader par excellence.
+The contribution he has made in empowering the oppressed is unique.
 In reality we should call him ‘father of humanity’ as he is an inspiration even today to millions all over the world.
 It will be difficult for the coming generations to believe that such a great human being has ever lived among us in real life and blood.

 All over the world he is being talked about in colleges, universities, management institutes, and even at government level, making him a source of inspiration to make this world a better place to live.
 Other than Shakespeare he is a personality on whom maximum books have been written which occupy voluminous space in the libraries across the world.